xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onExplode
-Executes the skill when the mob explodes. mobGriefing gamerule must be set to true for this to work.
+Executes the skill when the mob explodes.
+`mobGriefing` gamerule must be set to true for this to work.
 Generally, this trigger only works with creepers and TNTs since other mobs tend to not explode...
-Won't work if you have the mobGriefing gamerule set to false.
+> There is no associated [@trigger]
 ```yml
 EXAMPLE_MOB:
   Type: CREEPER